-Graphs 1 and 2 reflect the performance of the main asset classes for the 3 months and the 12 months ended August 2007.
-Cash once again outperformed all other asset classes over 3 months at 2.3%, followed by he Allshare index on 0.7%, All Bond on minus 1.1% and Property UT on minus 3.1%.
-The All Share index won the race over 12 months (33.9%), followed by Property UT on 27.9%, All Bond on 11.1% and Cash on 8.9%.
-For the purpose of doing more in depth analyses, graphs 25 and 26 reflect the performance build up of various indices from 1 January 2006 to date.
-Take note of the movement since the start of this year.
+Graphs 1 and 2 reflect the performance of the main asset classes for the 3 months and the 12 months ended September 2007.
+The Allshare index outperformed all other asset classes over 3 months at 6.7%, followed by Property UT on a very respectable 5.1%, Cashon 2.4% and All Bonds on 2.3%.
+Property UT won the race over 12 months (39.1%), followed by the All Share index on 37.4%, All Bonds on 12% and Cash on 9%.
+For the purpose of doing more in depth analyses, graphs 25 and 26 reflect the performance build up of various indices from 1 January 2007 to date.

-4. Investment Style and Market Capitalization Graphs 3 and 4 show that 'Growth' and 'Value' companies returned 4.6% and minus 3.5%, respectively, over 3 months, and 36.9%, respectively 30.4%, over 12 months.
-Looking at market capitalization, 'Small Caps' produced minus 4.3% and 54.4% over 3 and 12 months, compared to 'Mid Caps' (minus 5% and 41.1%) and 'Top 40's' (1.6% and 32.5%).
+4. Investment Style and Market Capitalization

+Graphs 3 and 4 show that 'Growth' and 'Value' companies returned 10.9% and 2.9%, respectively, over 3 months, and 41.1%, respectively 33.8%, over 12 months.
+These results certainly appear to have had a bearing on the performance of value versus growth biased managers.
+Looking at market capitalization, 'Small Caps' produced 2.1% and 59.4% over 3 and 12 months, compared to 'Mid Caps' (0.6% and 41.1%) and 'Top 40's' (7.7% and 36.4%).
 The following abbreviations are used in the graphs below:

 Benchmarks

 Namibian Cons Price Index CPI Cum

 JSE Allshare Index JSE Cum

 Benchmark Default Portfolio BM Def

-Average Portfolio (prudential, balanced) Aver
+Average Portfolio (prudential, Aver

+balanced)

 Special Mandate Portfolios

+-

 Sanlam Cash BM Cash (no colour)

 Investec High Income (IBA) Inv High (no colour)

 Metropolitan Absolute Return Metr ARF (grey)

 Prudential Inflation Plus Pru Infl+ (grey)

 Old Mutual Dynamic Floor OM DF (grey)

 Sanlam Inflation Plus Sanl Infl+ (grey)